spranjan1509-maker/PRODIGY_WD_01/README.md

 ---

-## 📂 Project Structure
+## 📂 Project Contents

-PRODIGY_WD_01/
-│
-├── wd1.html # Main HTML file
+wd1.html // HTML structure
-├── wd1.css # Styling and animations
+wd1.css // Styling and animations
-├── wd1.js # Interactivity and scroll logic
+wd1.js // Scroll and interaction logic
-└── README.md # Project documentation
+README.md // Project documentation

+🎯 Purpose of the Project

+This project was developed as part of a Web Development Internship to demonstrate:

+Strong understanding of HTML, CSS, and JavaScript fundamentals

+Implementation of real-world UI interactions

+Clean and maintainable code structure

+Modern UI/UX design suitable for portfolio use